Azenith-Solutions/documentation-START-HERE/setup-manual.md

 Welcome to the setup guide for Hardware Tech Project.
 This document provides step-by-step instructions to configure the necessary environment and get the project operational on your system.

 This manual focuses solely on the setup process.
-For comprehensive documentation about the project's features, architecture, API, and usage patterns, please refer to our main documentation here: [Context](https://github.com/Azenith-Solutions/documentation-START-HERE)
+For comprehensive documentation about the project's features, architecture, API, and usage patterns, please refer to our [main](https://github.com/Azenith-Solutions/documentation-START-HERE) [documentation](https://github.com/Azenith-Solutions/documentation-START-HERE).

 ## Table of Contents